ibrhmch/Board-Game-Socials-Web-App/docs/iteration_planning.md

 - Each individual game is clickable to get all related news
 - We created middleware for the database so all of our apps have an API to interact with the database
 - Database has been created and initialized in all environments
-- Testing (see section below for elabortion)
+- Testing (see section below for elaboration)
   - Integration tests are in the works
   - All contributions of this iteration were tested manually and with unit tests